Photodiary of a Nomad

 A 230 km walk from Torquay to the Twelve Apostles, Victoria, through forest and heathland, along cliff and beach on the southern edge of the Australian continent.
 Joins the Surf Coast Walk and the Great Ocean Walk with a link on forest tracks, beach, rock platforms and a bit of roadside to form one long and really great ocean walk.

-Also includes a description of the 59km Wilson's Promontory Grand Circuit.
+Also includes a description of the 59km Wilson's Promontory Grand Circuit and a 60km walk along the Wilderness Coast in the far east of Victoria.

 Click menu or image to enter.